Pathoschild/canimod.github.io/for-players/install-smapi.md

      1. Open the game folder.
      2. Rename the `StardewValley` file (with no extension) to `StardewValley-original`.
      3. Rename the `StardewModdingAPI` file (with no extension) to `StardewValley`.

+## Update SMAPI
+To update SMAPI, just install the new version.
+The installer will automatically clean up previous versions.
+(If you use Steam, you don't need to set the launch options again.)

+## Uninstall SMAPI
+To remove SMAPI, just run `install.exe` again and choose _uninstall_.
+If you need to uninstall manually, just do the opposite of _[manual install](#manual-install)_.

 <div class="scroll-box" style="display: inline-block;">
 <big><strong>next:</strong> <a href="/for-players/use-mods">Use mods →</a></big>